sandeshp7/Challenge-Solution-Java-Selenium/Readme.md

 ### This is an automated test script written using java with selenium webdriver

-This application works but has no tests.
-Please add tests to this project so that it is covered to a level you feel comfortable with.
-You will not have so much time so we do not expect full coverage.
-It's up to you to decide what you want to show us.

 ### soundCloudTest.java consists of 3 test methods, testing the below mentioned functionality